-Lentiviral short hairpin RNA (shRNA) knockdown vectors have emerged as the industry standard for both transient and stable knockdown of individual genes.
-The lentivirus is easy to make using Invitrogen's ViraPower kit, which is recommended.
+Lentiviral short hairpin ribonucleic acid (shRNA) knockdown vectors have emerged as the industry standard for both transient and stable knockdown of individual genes.
+The lentivirus is easy to make using Invitrogen's ViraPower kit.
 Efficiency of infection approaches 100 percent in a wide variety of cell lines, including postmitotic cells and primary cell cultures.
 Efficiency of knockdown in the range of 70 to 95 percent is routinely achieved.

-The RNA Interference Shared Resource at Mayo Clinic offers the complete Sigma-Aldrich Mission RNA interference (RNAi) line of lentiviral vectors, with a large in-house library that continues to grow.
-The experiences of lab members indicate that the Sigma-Aldrich RNAi vectors are reliable, relatively trouble-free and the optimum "workhorse" platform for initial characterization of RNAi knockdown effects.
+The RNA Interference Core at Mayo Clinic's campus in Jacksonville, Florida, offers the complete Sigma-Aldrich Mission RNA interference (RNAi) line of lentiviral vectors, with a large in-house library that continues to grow.
+The experiences of lab members indicate that the Sigma-Aldrich RNAi vectors are reliable, relatively trouble-free and the optimum workhorse platform for initial characterization of RNAi knockdown effects.

 A number of companies offer lentiviral and other shRNA expression vectors, and some of these vectors appear to have features that make them attractive for specialized purposes.
-The RNA Interference Shared Resource offers one of these libraries, the GIPZ library from Open Biosystems.
+The RNA Interference Core offers one of these libraries, the GIPZ library from Open Biosystems.
 This library is made up of shRNA sequences in a larger backbone engineered to express green fluorescent protein as an easily detected positive control.
-Investigators logged onto the Mayo Clinic network can access the internal RNA Interference Shared Resource site on Mayo's intranet Web portal.
-(Requires login to the Mayo Clinic network).